[Previous] [Table of Contents]

 will be permitted.

-- Dictionaries must be unannotated i.e. hand-written notes
+- Dictionaries must be unannotated i.e. hand-written or

 - Electronic Dictionaries i.e. a device in which information

 can be stored, will not be permitted in the examination room.